jfut/ganeti-rpm/README.md

     build-rpm [-a|-d|-p] [-c|-C] [-b] [-s] [-i] [-u] [-o yes|no] [package...]

     Target Options:
-        -a all packages (ganeti and its dependencies and integ-ganeti repo, snf-image).
-        -d ganeti dependencies packages only.
+        -a all packages (ganeti and its dependencies and integ-ganeti repo, snf-image) -d ganeti dependencies packages only
         -p the specified package(s) only.
 Available packages are: ganeti dependencies (el8 only):
                 python-bitarray